SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/getting-started-with-low-code-sql.md

 ![Choose the repository](img/4-3-2-2-choose-the-repository.png)

-Once your GitHub account is setup, populate the **(1) Repository** field with an HTTPS URL to a .Git repository you’d like to pull.
+Once your GitHub account is setup, populate the **(1) Repository** field with an HTTPS URL to a Git repository you’d like to pull.

 Then, fill in the **(2) Default Branch** field based on the default main repository’s branch (this is usually main or master).
 Default branch is a central point where all the code changes are merged, serving as the primary, up-to-date source for a project.